Last updated:

 Installation

-This pack can be installed and auto-updated with the free ReaPack REAPER extension with a custom link related to your licence, or via regular Zip download.
-After purchase, detailed installation instructions will be provided here and on the dedicated Purchase Confirmation page.
+After purchase, just log into the website, to check the detailed installation instructions here, or on the dedicated Purchase Confirmation page.
+This pack can be installed and updated from REAPER thanks to the free ReaPack extension, via a custom repository link related to your licence, or via regular Zip download.
 License are valid lifetime.
-You will be able to enjoy updates and new scripts added to the pack.
+You will be able to enjoy updates and new scripts added to the pack without extra cost.

 Notes